Google Search Console vs Google Analytics: 29 Advantages: What You Need to Know

 • Learn about SEO.
 Google Search Console’s videos and textual information help even people just beginning to learn SEO.

-• Improve user experience at your website.
+• Improve the user experience on your website.

 Keyword Rankings